MicrosoftDocs/learn/learn-pr/azure/scale-from-single-node-to-multi-node-with-azure-cosmos-db-for-postgresql/includes/5-exercise-scale-nodes.md

     SELECT * FROM citus_tables;
     ```

-Notice that there are 0 tables returned.
+Notice that there are no tables returned.
 No tables have been configured for distribution yet.
 You need to identify how the tables should be distributed.
-As there is data already existing, you need to distribute the data with minimal impact to the system.
+As there's data already existing, you need to distribute the data with minimal impact to the system.